CIA Chief Not Pleased That Incoming President Likened the CIA to Nazis

 Then, thanks to BuzzFeed, we learned that the alleged compromising information included a video tape of Trump doing something involving sex workers, urine, and a bed the Obamas once slept in.

 It’s not clear who leaked word of these salacious allegations.
-The dossier that BuzzFeed published had been commissioned by Trump’s opponents during the 2016 campaign, and had been circulating among intelligence officials for months.
-It seems likely that CNN would have needed an intelligence-community source to report that our spy agencies had briefed Trump on the dossier.
-But the list of people who could have sent the documents themselves to BuzzFeed includes people outside of the deep state.
+The dossier that BuzzFeed published had been commissioned by Trump’s opponents during the 2016 campaign, and had been circulating among journalists and political operatives — as well as intelligence officials — for months.
+It is possible that CNN would have needed an intelligence-community source to report that our spy agencies had briefed Trump on the dossier.
+But the list of people who could have sent the documents themselves to BuzzFeed extends well into the private sector.

 Nonetheless, Donald Trump decided to pin the blame on the intelligence agencies he will soon rely upon — and in the most incendiary possible terms.